 Psychoanalysis is a studies of psychology around conscious and unconscious mind.
 Freud stated that there are three form of human psychic which is Id, Ego, and Superego.
-The Id is the part of unconscious mind and act as the source of psychic energy.
-The Ego positioned between conscious and unconscious mind that acts as the executor of the decision which is the product of id and superego to begin a contact with external world.
+Id is part of unconscious mind and act as the source of psychic energy.
+Ego positioned between conscious and unconscious mind that acts as the executor of the decision which is the product of id and superego to begin a contact with external world.
 The ego also works with the defense mechanism complex in order to control or compensate one’s own feeling which comes from both internal and external world.
 The Superego takes part both in conscious and unconscious mind and takes function as restrictor for the id action that would be taken by a person mostly to make awareness of good and bad values (Feist, 2013).
 This analysis aims to interpret the data to conduct the study and analysis to find the unconscious state of Boromir and also the similarities between Boromir and human nature.

 Defense mechanism is an unconscious strategy used to avoid a direct sexual and aggressive impulse (id) and also to defend itself from anxiety.
-The way defense mechanism work is by forcing back the id impulses from emerging into consciousness or compensate it to give the impulse in acceptable way to reduce anxiety and to satisfy itself.
+The way defense mechanism work is by forcing back id impulses from emerging into consciousness or compensate it to give the impulse in acceptable way to reduce anxiety and to satisfy itself.
 There are eight Defense mechanism that Freud discovered (Feist, 2013).
 Defense mechanisms are also a method to keep out thoughts we don’t want to find or mixed up with reality that affects our action and behavior (Burgo, 2012).
 This method are analyzed by psychiatrist to recognize their patient’s problems or ‘illness’ of the mind.
 Same as this research, the analysis of the character are also recognizing the objects through the action in the film in order to discover the defense mechanism.

 METHOD